About the National Standards for group training organisations

-The National Standards for group training organisations provide a formal framework that promotes national consistency and quality for the provision of group training services across Australia.
-View the National Standards on the Department of Industry, Innovation, Science, Research and Tertiary Education website.
+The National Standards for group training organisations (PDF, 188KB) provide a formal framework that promotes national consistency and quality for the provision of group training services across Australia.

-On 24 May 2002, the Australian National Training Authority Ministerial Council (now the Ministerial Council for Vocational and Technical Education) endorsed the National Standards as the quality arrangements in each state and territory for group training organisations seeking government funding.
+On 24 May 2002, the Australian National Training Authority Ministerial Council (now the COAG Industry and Skills Council) endorsed the National Standards as the quality arrangements in each state and territory for group training organisations (GTOs) seeking government funding.
 In 2004, a review of the National Standards was undertaken and some minor changes were made which became effective from 1 January 2006.

 The National Standards: